Alex Mendoza Law

 Traffic Ticket Attorney

-Driving Without a Valid/Suspended License in Indiana
+Driving Without a Valid/Suspended License in Indianapolis, IN

-Driving Without a License:
+Driving Without a License

 In general, anyone operating a motor vehicle on an Indiana highway must possess a valid driver’s license and be able to present it upon request.

-Without ever having received a license:
+Without ever having received a license

 Operating a motor vehicle without ever having received a license can result in a class C misdemeanor conviction.
 A class C misdemeanor can lead to a maximum of 60 days in jail and a fine of up to $500.
 A subsequent offense is considered a class A misdemeanor, carrying the potential for up to one year in jail and a maximum fine of $5,000.